CHRIS GREGORY | CJF, FWCF, ASF

 A professional horseshoer since 1987, Chris Gregory is one of the most trusted names in farriery and hoof-care education.
 Through his commitment to improve equine footcare, over 1000 students have graduated from his horseshoeing programs, many times that number have attended his clinics and lectures.
-Thousands of hoof-care practitioners and educators around the world have used and read his textbook, articles, blog and guides.
+Thousands of hoof-care practitioners and educators around the world have used and read his textbook, articles and guides.

 Chris holds several academic degrees, including a master’s degree in human resource development, two bachelor’s degrees (with a minor) and an associate’s degree.

 A sought-after educator, clinician and lecturer, Chris has appeared at farrier and equine footcare events across the United States and around the globe.
 He has shod horses and done clinics on 6 continents, as well as presented numerous times at the American Farrier’s Association Annual Convention and the International Hoof-Care Summit.
-The FITS exam was originally written by Chris for the Association of Brazilian Farriers, but was later adopted in South Africa, Australia, New Zealand, and has been administered in the US as well.
+The FITS exam was originally written by Chris for the Association of Brazilian Farriers, but was later adopted in South Africa, Australia, New Zealand, Argentina, Mexico, and has been administered in the US as well.

-Chris’s writings has appeared in American Farriers Journal, Anvil Magazine, Rural Heritage, Loose Shoe, and Western Horseman, to name a few.
+Chris’s writings have appeared in American Farriers Journal, Anvil Magazine, Rural Heritage, Loose Shoe, and Western Horseman, to name a few.
 In 2011, he published Gregory’s Textbook of Farriery, a 696-page book with over 3400 pictures and drawings on the art of the farrier.
 It has become the textbook for most of the top schools teaching the craft, and is helping farriers and horses all over the world.

 In 2008 at the age of 39, Chris was inducted into the International Horseshoeing Hall Of Fame, joining nearly 120 accomplished members.

 A farrier school operator since 1991, Chris and his wife Kelly opened the Heartland Horseshoeing School in 1995.
 Their graduates have gone on to shoe every discipline of horses and develop noteworthy practices.
-Several of these students have been named “Rising Shoe Stars,” an annual award presented at the International Hoof-Care Summit to recognize the accomplishments of farriers who have graduated from a shoeing school 3 years prior.

 Chris and Kelly Gregory are the proud parents of two children, Cody and Jacquelyn.
-In his free time, Chris enjoys spending time with his family, horseshoeing contests, writing, and running his farm outside Lamar, Missouri.
+In his free time, Chris enjoys spending time with his family, horseshoeing contests, writing, flying, and running his farm outside Lamar, Missouri.

 Kelly has been helping Chris with their shoeing business since before their marriage in 1988.
 She took a 4-year break from the rigors of farriery after college to stay home with their 2 kids, Cody and Jacquelyn.
 Once they moved to Missouri and opened Heartland Horseshoeing School, Kelly became an American Farriers Association Certified Farrier, and began working with Chris full time as an instructor.
 She has competed in several horseshoeing contests, including the World Championship Blacksmiths Contest in Calgary, and has some buckles on the wall that attest to her competence.
 In 2006, Kelly was named as a co-winner of the American Farriers Association Outstanding Farrier Educator of the Year award with Chris.